kanryu/CaliburnApp1/README.md

 ![Execution result of this application](DemoRunning.png)

-- Properties of ViewModel can not be referenced through a DataContext object
+- Properties of ViewModel(especialy, DayEnable) can not be referenced through a DataContext object
 - So there is no way to refer to the ViewModel of the page from the descendant of the tag with the ItemsSource attribute
 - In particular it is a serious problem that RelativeSource can not be used from the Page's own context